 Tuesday, March 30, 6:30 - 7:30 pm

 The purpose of the public meeting is for the Vermont Department of Environmental Conservation and the petitioners to explain the petitions, and for the public to ask questions and comment on the petitions.
 Any person can submit oral or written statements and data concerning the petitions.

-The meeting will be held via Microsoft Teams and recorded.
+The meeting was held via Microsoft Teams.
 Join the meeting at the scheduled time by clicking the “Join Microsoft Teams Meeting” link below or by calling 802-828-7667 and entering the Conference ID number: 668 725 898#.